canonical/launchpad-manual/how-to/transfer-project-ownership.rst

 project's maintainer, the maintainer themselves might not be able to see the private project they maintain.

-This is because the permissions to see and update a project lie on its sharing policies, which need updating in such cases.
+This is because the permissions to see and update a project are defined via its sharing policies, which need updating in such cases.

 How to transfer the ownership of a private project
 --------------------------------------------------